 Walls and Gardens is a five-year European Union-funded Project, which has seen 22 partners from Belgium, France, the Netherlands and the UK work together to preserve fortified towns and sites as well as their surrounding landscapes.
 Their mission was to preserve and promote the region's fortified heritage sites.
-For more on the project, please visit the Walls and Gardens website.

 Highlights from the Walls and Gardens Project included a touring exhibition about Tendring during the Napoleonic wars, public artwork, a photography competition, improved access to Jaywick Martello Tower and ecology work.

 Martello Tower Trail

 Follow the trail along the coastline from Point Clear to Walton and join in the games along the way.